 First, all new servers will automatically receive Composer 2 by default.

 For existing servers, you should delete and recreate (if desired) the scheduled job within your Forge dashboard that updates your Composer installation every week.
-By default, Forge created this job with the "--1" flag, which instructs Composer to not upgrade to 2.0.
-After you have deleted the scheduled task, you may recreate it without the --1 flag if you wish.
+By default, Forge created this job with the

 Next, you have two options:

 - SSH into each of your servers and manually upgrade Composer.

 - Create a recipe and run it against each of your servers.

 For those of you with just a few servers, connecting to the server and manually running the upgrade command is likely sufficient; however, if you have multiple servers that need upgrading, you can save yourself time by creating a recipe.
 To upgrade, the following command should be executed:

 composer self-update --2